ondrocks/zodiacpress/readme.txt

 8. The form to generate a birth report.
 The month and day fields will switch places according to your local date settings.

 == Changelog ==

+= 1.5.7 =
+* Fix - Fixed some strings that were not being translated.
+The `.pot` translation file has been updated.
+Also added some notes for translators for the more comlplex strings.
+* Accessibility - The report form now meets WCAG 2.0 guidelines at level AA.
+* Accessibility - Improved accessibility on the ZodicaPress Tools page in the admin by proper usage of heading elements.
+* Tweak - Reorganized the settings sections in the Natal Report settings tab.
+This is in order to simplify the user experience.
+In that tab, two new sections have been introduced: Display, and Technical.
+* Tweak - Reorganized the Tools > Cleanup tab.

 = 1.5.6 =
 * Fix - The chart image was not appearing on some browsers, mainly Safari (iPhone, iPad).
 This is now fixed by using a base64-encoded data uri instead of the image file.